PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 commit region.
 If a contribution reaches from a commit detector through the entire buffer, stitching reports `BufferTooSmall`.
 Increasing the buffer or rejecting the physical model is required.

+Buffer sizing, relevance, and boundary checks inspect every source-decomposition component before XOR cancellation.
+A target that cancels out of the complete effect can therefore neither disappear at a window boundary nor evade the required look-ahead calculation.

 Projection never graphifies a mechanism.
 Hyperedges remain hyperedges, and independent contributions that become identical after projection are combined